top of page

 The pressure on young boys today to conform to an idealized, often hyper-muscular, male physique is immense.
 Fueled by social media, competitive sports, and a pervasive "gainz" culture, this pursuit can quickly veer into dangerous territory, leading them down paths of steroid use and other performance-enhancing drugs (PEDs).

-By witnessing the devastating physical and psychological toll this can take on developing bodies and minds, this isn't just about winning; it's about safeguarding our youth from an invisible enemy.
+By witnessing the devastating physical and psychological toll this can take on developing bodies and minds, we realize it isn't just about winning; it's about safeguarding our youth from an invisible enemy.

-We need to talk about the insidious ways these substances reach our boys and the urgent warning signs every parent should recognize.
+We need to talk about how these substances insidiously reach our boys and the urgent warning signs every parent should recognize.

 A young boy, wearing a red t-shirt, holds a barbell across his shoulders in a gym, with a focused expression, demonstrating early engagement in weightlifting.